Women’s Group or Women’s Processing Group

 First of all, as women, there are many experiences and issues we go through that are unique to women.
 We have roles that we play in life.
 The many challenges we have overcome is one of the reasons that I love working with women’s processing/psychotherapy groups.

-Topics in the group can range from anxiety and depression to issues that women face on a daily basis like parenting, working, micromanaging a home and family, being spread too thin, and sometimes even just trying to find value in ourselves and build self-confidence.
+Topics in the group can range from eating disorders, body shaming, anorexia, bulimia, anxiety, and depression to issues that women face on a daily basis like parenting, working, micromanaging a home and family, being spread too thin, and sometimes even just trying to find value in ourselves and build self-confidence.

 As a facilitator of the group, I love offering tools, coping strategies, psychoeducation, and different interventions.
 However, the real healing comes from the support and caring of multiple group members.
 Group members offer empathy and a listening ear.
 We can gain so much as we learn from each other and grow together!

-Wondering whether or not a women’s group is right for you?
+Wondering whether or not a group is right for you?

 In order to maintain the integrity of the group, all members must have an assessment.
 For optimal healing, we need to make sure our women’s group is right for you.